Are your SEO strategies truly effective? Without tracking the right SEO KPIs, you’re navigating blind.

-Organic traffic alone is unreliable in determining if your SEO is on point for a particular keyword.
+Organic traffic alone is unreliable in determining if your SEO strategy is on point for a particular keyword.
 Some keywords are seasonal in their traffic.
-Knowing your keyword ranking enables you to analyze whether your efforts are working regardless of the amount of traffic you are receiving.

 For example, some keywords may receive little to no traffic throughout most of the year, even if you are in the first position.
 But this can quickly change over the Christmas period…

 By tracking your keyword ranking and ensuring you have the #1 position, you are in the prime spot to bring in significant traffic when searches skyrocket for that particular keyword over Christmas.